-2.5 Global Top 100 List
+2.6 Global Top 200 List

-In addition to the country lists two additional lists were created to identify the Top 100 best hospitals worldwide.
+In addition to the country lists two additional lists were created to identify the Top 200 best hospitals worldwide.
 These two lists are:

-- o Top 50 hospitals, sorted by rank - o Top 51 to 100 hospitals, sorted alphabetically
+- o Top 100 hospitals, sorted by rank - o Top 101 to 200 hospitals, sorted alphabetically

-The top 50 hospitals were determined by the number of international recommendations received in the survey and their national rank.
+The top 100 hospitals were determined by the number of international recommendations received in the survey and their national rank.
 The logic behind this approach is that hospitals which are ranked higher in the national rankings should not be ranked lower than their national peers in the international ranking (to ensure internal validity), e.g. #1 in country A #1 was ranked above #2 in country A on the global list.

-Numbers 51 through 100 in the list consist of the next best hospitals in each country.
-They are sorted alphabetically and not by rank because the data is too heterogenous between countries to allow for further cross-country comparison past the top 50.
+Numbers 101 through 200 in the list consist of the next best hospitals in each country.
+They are sorted alphabetically and not by rank because the data is too heterogenous between countries to allow for further cross-country comparison past the top 100.

 The global list does not include specialized hospitals for the same reasons they were separated from the national rankings.
-Hospitals that were distinguished in this Global Top 100 List are the very best hospitals in each country and therefore, across the world.
-Out of over 1500 hospitals included in the 2020 World's Best Hospital Ranking, this elite group represents less than 7% of all hospitals, making this the most prestigious ranking available to date.
+Hospitals that were distinguished in this Global Top 200 List are the very best hospitals in each country and therefore, across the world.
+Out of 2000 hospitals included in the 2021 World's Best Hospital Ranking, this elite group represents 10% of all hospitals, making this the most prestigious ranking available to date.